pkpio/pkp.io-old/blog/_posts/2015-12-10-Testing-post.md

 ---
 layout: post
-title: New blog with all static setup
+title: A sample post to do some blog testing
-categories: [Web, Angular, Jekyll]
+categories: [Web, Android]
 ---

 Yet another time, I'm starting a new blog.
 This time it's using jekyll but not in the usual way it is supposed to be used.